polairelabs/PenguinShip/README.md

 To use authenticated endpoints, you can obtain an access token directly from the swagger doc:
 - Use the **authentication-controller** login endpoint.
 Login with the default admin account or another one of your accounts.
 Get the access_token from the response.
 - Navigate to the top right and click on the green **Authorize** button and paste the __access-token preceded by the word "Bearer"__ in the value field, e.g "Bearer access-token"
 - Click on "Authorize".
 You're now ready to use authenticated endpoints!

-### Setting up Stripe Webhooks

-To handle payments and subscription provisioning during local development, you need to set up Stripe webhooks.
-Follow these steps:

-1. Download the Stripe CLI executable for your operating system from the Stripe [CLI GitHub releases page](https://github.com/stripe/stripe-cli/releases) (Or use a package manager to install)

-2. After installing the Stripe CLI, log in to your Stripe account:

-    `stripe login`

-3. Set up the webhook listener:

-    `stripe listen --forward-to localhost:8080/api/v1/subscriptions/stripe-webhook`

 ## Continuous Integration